 -

 Working as a BBC staff journalist in London for a decade, Maddy reported for UK and global TV news shows and anchored BBC World Service radio programmes reaching 50 million people a week.
-Since 2014, she’s been based in Stockholm, working as a freelance foreign correspondent for media including BBC, The Sunday Times, The Telegraph, NPR, Monocle, Time Out and HuffPost.
+Since 2014, she’s been based in Stockholm, working as a freelance foreign correspondent and documentary producer for media including the BBC, Times Radio, The Telegraph, NPR, TIME, Monocle and HuffPost.

-Maddy’s main focus is Nordic innovation, culture and lifestyle.
-She has produced and presented several BBC documentaries including Meet the Neighbours, about solutions to loneliness.
+Maddy’s recent reporting has focussed on Nordic innovation, sustainability and social trends.
+She has produced and presented more than 25 BBC radio documentaries including Meet the Neighbours, about solutions to loneliness, Sweden’s Green Power Struggle, scrutinising the impact of Sweden’s rapid green transition, and Super Rich Swedes.
 Maddy hosted three seasons of The Stockholmer Podcast, interviewing inspiring entrepreneurs.
-She was voted one of the 100 most impactful people in the Nordic startup scene and works as a moderator at tech and media events.
+She was voted one of the 100 most impactful people in the Nordic startup scene and frequently works as a moderator at tech and media events.

 People living in this block of flats sign a contract to spend at least two hours a week together to tackle loneliness.